nour-nmu/Student-Activity-Repository/README.md

 ## 📄 License

-This project is developed for New Mansoura University.
-All rights reserved.
+This project is developed for the New Mansoura University web project.

 ## 🎯 Future Enhancements